by Matt Slick

 Now, the problem with conveying these experiences is that they are subjective and can be very easily dismissed.
 I do not offer them as proof of anything but only as what they are, spiritual experiences.

 How do you know if your spiritual experience is true?

 The only way to know if your spiritual experiences are true experiences from God is to compare them with Scripture.
 The Bible is the final authority in all things spiritual.
-So, if a religious experience in any way contradicts with the Word of God then it is not from God.
-However, if it does not contradict the Word of God, then we can entertain the possibility it was from God.
+So, if a religious experience in any way contradicts with the word of God, then it is not from God.
+However, if it does not contradict the word of God, then we can entertain the possibility it was from God.

 But one thing is for sure.
-Do not live your life by spiritual experiences and do not judge truth by them.
-The subjectivity of emotion and the possibility of self-deception are realities that we must put to thoughtful examination according to the Word of God.
+Do not live your life by spiritual experiences, and do not judge truth by them.
+The subjectivity of emotion and the possibility of self-deception are realities that we must put to thoughtful examination according to the word of God.
 Too many people seek experience for the sake of the experience.
-Instead, we should be prayerfully praying for the forgiveness of our sins, the working of the Holy Spirit in us, and all things that we do would be according to God's revealed Word in the Bible.
+Instead, we should be prayerfully praying for the forgiveness of our sins, the working of the Holy Spirit in us, and that all things we do would be according to God's revealed word in the Bible.
 This way, we can minimize going astray.